CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+## Lab objectives

+You will be able to complete the following tasks:

+- Task 1: Generate a README file with GitHub Copilot using comments
+- Task 2: Push code to your repository from the codespace

+### Task 1: Generate a README file with GitHub Copilot using comments

 1. From inside the codespace in the VS Code Explorer window, create a new file and name the file as `Document.md`.

     ![](../media/chat-code-new.png)